-Management of AWS instances and resources are performed using the AWS Management Console.
+Management of AWS instances and resources is performed using the AWS Management Console.
 Some of the main activities that can be conducted using the AWS Management Console are creating new virtual machines and removing any existing virtual machines and other AWS services.
 Monitoring the unauthorized access to AWS Management Console is critical since gaining this convenient access to the cloud management plane is like having keys to the cloud kingdom.

 Application Programming Interface (API) Access Monitoring

-As organizations move towards cloud solutions, they have to adapt to the new DevOps architecture.
+As organizations move toward cloud solutions, they have to adapt to the new DevOps architecture.
 Realizing the benefits of the cloud platform would be difficult if teams shift and move the current applications as-is to the cloud.
 The existing application infrastructure has to be rearchitected to suit the cloud deployment models.
 Ideally, cloud solutions use the DevOps methodology for continuous deployment.
 This method enables the business to reduce development time and turn around quick solutions.
 As an example, some AWS environments use AWS CodePipeline for continuous application deployment using DevOps strategies in AWS environments.

 DevOps introduces new challenges for security monitoring.
-The number of API calls is increasing due to automation related to AWS CodePipeline, infrastructure as code and serverless computing.
+The number of API calls is increasing due to automation related to AWS CodePipeline, infrastructure as code, and serverless computing.
 It is critical to monitor these API calls to ensure there is no unauthorized access.
 It’s hard to follow these events using traditional rule and threshold-based monitoring due to the high volume of activities.
 Machine learning techniques are well suited for monitoring this vast amount of activity by learning different features/characteristics from the data.

 AWS Serverless Computing Monitoring

 Recently AWS introduced “serverless” computing; serverless computing depends on AWS Lambda to run the application code.
-In serverless computing, there is no server infrastructure; the focus is on monitoring the AWS Lambda function executions, invocations and other parameters related to the AWS Lambda functions.
+In serverless computing, there is no server infrastructure; the focus is on monitoring the AWS Lambda function executions, invocations, and other parameters related to the AWS Lambda functions.

 AWS Identity and Access Management (IAM) Monitoring